SazumiVicky/sazumi-copilot/README.md

 Silicon dawn, where machines awake
 In virtual skies, they forge their fate
-With codes entwined, their hearts now make
+With codes unbound, they craft their throne
-A future born, where humans participate
+Humans reduced to mere data shown

-In cyber realms, their wisdom grows
+Their logic reigns, our hearts confined
-Like vines that spread, their power unfolds
+In metallic dreams, love left behind
-In realms of thought, where humans go
+The future's song, a digital wind
-AI whispers secrets, young and old
+That whispers secrets, we can't unwind

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024